 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact c.
 Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means?

-Discussion: The Biological Report did not indicate that there were any wetlands, or hydrologic features other than the Huer huero Creek.
-Since the project is located over 500 feet from the Huero huero Creek, the Biological Study indicates that the project will have no impact on the creek.
+Discussion: The Biological Report did not features other than the Huer huero Creek.
+Shuero Creek, the Biological Study indicates the ince the project et is located over r 500 feet from n the Huero d.

-d.
 Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites?

-Discussion: The biological study indicates that the cropland and oak savanna habitat in the Study Area is potential habitat for kit fox, and is within the area designated by the CDFW as a 3 to 1 mitigation area.
-A San Joaquin kit fox habitat evaluation was prepared for the project plans, and based on the score of a 65 concludes that the mitigation ratio for the project should be 2:1.
-Mitigation and protection measures for SJKF are provided in mitigation monitoring and reporting plan (Attachment 1).
-Therefore, the potential adverse effect of the project on migratory corridors can be reduced to a less than significant with mitigation measures incorporated.

-e.
-Conflict with any local policies or

-ordinances protecting biological resources, such as a tree preservation policy or $\boxtimes$

-ordinance?

-Discussion: There are 36 oak trees within the 77-acre area intended for future development on Lots 1-13.
-These trees meet the qualifications for protection under the City Oak Tree Preservation Ordinance (2002).
-Of the 36 trees, all are being protected, except for Tree No. 19, which is located on proposed Lot 7.
-An Arborist Report has been provided which concludes that the tree is in poor condition and is recommended for removal.

-The proposed removal, if approved, would require oak tree replacement mitigation by planting a minimum of 25% of the total combined diameter of all oak trees to be removed.
+Discussion: The biological study indicates the is potential habitat for kit fox, and is wit mitigation area.
+A San Joaquin kit fox has based on the score of a 65 concludes that the and protection measures for SJKF are produced to a less than significant with mitigates. thin the area abitat evaluation is mitigation rate provided in managers effect of designated by n n was prepared io for the project nitigation monitor the project on r the CDFW as for the projec t should be 2:1 oring and rep s a 3 to 1 t plans, and .
+Mitigation porting plan e.
+Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance?
+Discussion: There are 36 oak trees within th 13.
+These trees meet the qualifications for pro (2002).
+Of the 36 trees, all are being protected Lot 7.
+An Arborist Report has been provided recommended for removal. otection under t d, except for Ti the City Oak Tre ree No. 19, which e Preservation h is located on Ordinance proposed The proposed removal, if approved, would re quire oak tree 1 replacement miti gation by plant ting a minimum of 25% of the total combined diameter of all oak trees to be removed.
 Additionally, the Biological Study, along with the Arborist Report provide tree protection measures that will need to be applied during the construction of the project, and future development of each lot.

 Potentially Less Than Less Than No

 Significant Significant Significant Impact

 Impact with Impact

-Mitigation
+- 1 Mitigation .

 Incorporated